Triathlon England Awards 2025 Winner

 British Triathlon COMPULSORY race pass

 If you are already a member of British Triathlon please ensure you bring your pass with you on the day.
 Everyone will be required to show a race pass or a membership of British Tri at registration.
+We will send out links and information nearer the time for you.

 How many people in a relay team?